-Urine volume and color: Yes, as simple as that.
+Urine volume and colour: Yes, as simple as that.
 Nobody knows your body better than you.
-You have noticed that after a long run or a big night out your urine volume is lower and the color is dark-orange–that means that you are dehydrated.
+You have noticed that after a long run or a big night out your urine volume is lower and the colour is dark-orange–that means that you are dehydrated.
 If you urinate light and clear urine in a correct volume, your body is hydrated.
-If you see a darker-orange color, you are dehydrated.
+If you see a darker-orange colour, you are dehydrated.

 Is too much sodium bad for you?

 Yes, even though sodium is essential for osmolarity balance and is involved in many physiologic processes, in excess it can be harmful.
 Our body has mechanisms to keep a stable sodium-water balance.
 When we sweat, we lose water with a large sodium concentration.
 This is why it´s important to replenish the losses.
 However, too much sodium can cause swelling, and other complications.

 SOS provides the correct amount of sodium to replenish what you are losing.

 Too much water can be bad for you, as it will dilute the sodium from your blood, decreasing the body’s osmolarity.
 Because water always follows salt, the water will move inside the cells to where the higher sodium concentration is.
 This concept is known as “water intoxication.”

 SOS is proper hydration: water+sodium+glucose.
 Fast rehydration, osmotic balance, energy source.
 Check out our science page for more information